qutip/qutip/doc/internals/solver/integrator.rst

 no single numerical algorithm is optimal for all scenarios.

-The :class:`Integrator` framework provides a unified, backend-agnostic interface that wraps external Ordinary Differential Equation (ODE) libraries.
+The :class:`Integrator` framework provides a unified, backend-agnostic interface that wraps external or custom Ordinary Differential Equation (ODE) libraries.
 This design allows solvers to select routines from multiple distinct libraries through a single, interchangeable class.